tigerfarm/work/book/AndroidNotify/README.md

 that will will map to the Notify App.
 ````
 Name: tignotify
-Disable:  Enable Google Analytics for this project
+Disable:  Enable Google Analytics for this project.
 Click Create Project, Your new project is ready.
 Click Continue.
 Get started by adding Firebase to your app ...
 Click Android icon.
 Use the Android package name that is used in the cloned app: "com.twilio.notify.quickstart".